Volatility Definition - How to Calculate Volatility

 Why Do We Care About Volatility?

 One of the areas that volatility takes on greater importance is in the area of options pricing.
-Not to go into great detail, but an example would be call option, or the option to buy a stock or some other asset in some future period, say the next few months.
-If a stock price has a history of relatively large price swings, then it becomes more likely that it can exceed the "strike price" of the potentially triggering the buyer to exercise the option, or to buy and sell the stock at a profit, even though the long term average price of the stock hasn't changed.
+Not to go into great detail, but an example would be call option, or the option to buy a stock or some other asset in some future period, say in the next few months.
+If a stock price has a history of relatively large price swings, then it becomes more likely that it can exceed the "strike price" of it, potentially triggering the buyer to exercise the option, or to buy and sell the stock at a profit, even though the long term average price of the stock hasn't changed.
 So the option seller will price the option higher for a volatile stock to compensate for this possibility.

 Volatility Drag - Why the Average Investor Cares About Volatility